 Defined benefit plans are an attractive and much appreciated benefit of working in the UN system.
 With 75 years of experience and assets in the billions, the UNJSPF is in a very strong position and offers its unique global community of civil servants a measure of comfort for their lifetime of service, whether it's a guaranteed income for life, support during disability, or death benefits for their loved ones.
 But rather than rest on its laurels, the Fund continuously seeks to grow and improve.
 In an increasingly uncertain world, the Fund strives to keep the ship steady.
 It seeks to adjust to new realities, address emerging challenges, and seize opportunities to meet the needs of the UN system's evolving workforce.
-As the stories in this publication have shown, the Fund recognizes the importance of building strong and trusted partnerships.
-Working together with governments, member organizations and associations, it aims to accelerate progress towards achieving the 2030 Sustainable Development Goals and securing the way to cleaner, more socially responsible and sustainable investments.
-Through its partnerships, the Fund strives to leverage expertise and resources, emerging with a deeper understanding of the needs of its participants, retirees and beneficiaries and of the growing demands and complexities associated with a mature Fund, multiple currencies, geographically dispersed clients, and multiple information systems.
-As the Fund renews its commitment and chart a path forward, it recognizes that good governance requires both controlled, efficient and effective management as well as international cooperation, foresight, and innovative thinking to ensure that the Fund is continually in a position to provide services and pay benefits to its clients living worldwide.
-Building on the experience of the past seven and half decades, the future initiatives to modernize the Fund will enable it to meet increasing demands for services and ensure a truly customer-oriented pension fund, one that provides its participants, retirees and beneficiaries easily accessible information, quick response time and complete transparency.
-The journey continues.
+As the stories in this publication have shown, we recognize the importance of building strong and trusted partnerships.
+Working together with governments, member organizations and associations, we aim to accelerate progress towards achieving the 2030 Sustainable Development Goals and securing the way to cleaner, more socially responsible and sustainable investments.
+Through our partnerships, we strive to leverage expertise and resources, emerging with a deeper understanding of the needs of our Fund participants, retirees and beneficiaries and of the growing demands and complexities associated with a mature Fund, multiple currencies, geographically dispersed retirees and beneficiaries, and multiple information systems.
+As we renew our commitment and chart a path forward, we recognize that good governance requires both controlled, efficient and effective management as well as international cooperation, foresight, and innovative thinking to ensure that the Fund is continually in a position to provide services and pay benefits to its clients living worldwide.
+Building on the experience of the past seven and half decades, our future initiatives to modernize the Fund will enable us to meet increasing demands for services and ensure a truly customeroriented pension fund, one that provides the Fund's participants, retirees and beneficiaries easily accessible information, quick response time and complete transparency.
+Our journey continues.